bcourter/bcourter.github.io/_posts/GCL/2026-02-07-geometry-as-code.md

 Within six months of starting my career at [PTC](https://www.ptc.com/) three decades ago, I became aware that there was little engineering in CAD.
 I had joined PTC because I thought that by selling Pro/E, I'd survey the engineering disciplines and learn how engineers design.
 Instead, I learned what drafters do: create technical drawings that get passed downstream for manufacturing and archival.
 The actual engineering knowledge, the *why* behind the design, was nowhere to be found.
 Where did it live?

 Thirty years later, we're still searching for this mystical "design intent."
 Our most sophisticated 3D models are still just collections of lines and curves with no understanding of their purpose.
 They're documentation tools, not intelligent systems.
-Engineering knowledge remains inaccessible in Matlab and Python scripts, FEA datasets that no longer run in the latest codes, perhaps there's some in the diaspora of Office documents, maybe even the tombs of PLM.
+Meanwhile, engineering knowledge remains inaccessible in Matlab and Python scripts, FEA decks no longer run in the latest codes, and the real knowledge is spread over a diaspora of Office documents.
+Perhaps it even haunts the tombs of PLM.

 The team at Cursor reapplied their LLM tech to IDEs and built one of the most successful startups in recent memory.
 If we could represent geometry as code, could we perhaps achieve a Cursor for CAD?